microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgDevice.md

 ```

 ### -OnPremisesLastSyncDateTime
-The last time at which the object was synced with the on-premises directory.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The last time at which the object was synced with the on-premises directory.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z' Read-only.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z Read-only.

 ```yaml
 Type: System.DateTime